Inspired chemistry, and a brilliant, iconic, legendary LP

 [Two of our best originals from the album have been reissued on a vinyl ’45.
 And “Frozen Laughter,” another original from Calm Before, has been released on Sky Girl, a foreign compilation.

 [The Rising Storm got together in August 2016 for a week in Maine to rehearse for our 50th Andover reunion in June 2017, when we played during our class dance.
 We also worked on new original songs.
-And documenting the Maine get-together was a California film crew that is making a documentary about Calm Before and the band.
+And documenting the Maine get-together was a California film crew making a documentary about Calm Before and the band.

 The Storm abides.]